nishant-devekar/nishant-devekar/README.md

-> **"Code only becomes meaningful when you're not just fixing problems — you're diagnosing pain.
+> **"Code only becomes meaningful when you're not just fixing problems, you're diagnosing pain.
 > Not the kind you personally suffer, but the kind you understand deeply enough to feel responsible for.
 > I’m Nishant, and I build systems by listening to real-world chaos, decoding its symptoms,
 > and solving at the root — without being unjust to any voice hidden in the noise."**